ZTRdiamond/zanixon-wabot/README.md

 ## Information

 This is a recoded bot from bot [hisoka-waweb.js](https://github.com/Hisoka-Morrou/hisoka-waweb.js), the parts that I recode are quite a lot, especially the command handler which I changed so that it can read files in subfolder and change the command categorization from folder to `command.type` from the command option, this bot code is still quite stable running on [wwebjs](https://github.com/pedroslopez/whatsapp-web.js) so I recode it.

+**Note:**
+> This bot source will no longer update because i have so much errors from the [modules](https://github.com/pedroslopez/whatsapp-web.js) and i cant debug the bot from my phone, then i rework the bot and make a new using [baileys](https://github.com/whiskeysockets/baileys)

 ## Installation

 How to install the bot